SCOLIOSIS

 Exercises

 Exercises and stretches need to be specific to individuals with scoliosis based on their severity and symptoms.
-Exercises that work for one person may aggravate for another.

 “It is important to note that despite experiencing some back pain and tightness on and off, I still can attend the gym and play AFL.
 I am instead now becoming more aware of what can aggravate it so I can modify the activity appropriately.